jlangch/venice/doc/readme/ext-mercator.md

 to +180° eastward and -180° westward.

-Show a few cities given its coordinates on a world map:
+Show a few cities (Zurich, New York, Tokyo, ...) given by its coordinates on a world map:

 ```clojure
 (do